sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 }
 ```

-These settings will load sub-projects (those with a `build.gradle` file) recursively, so the everything under the `openremote/` submodule will become part of your project.
+These settings will load sub-projects (those with a `build.gradle` file) recursively, so everything under the `openremote/` submodule will become part of your project.
 Your project is the root project of the Gradle build.

 Continue with a `build.gradle` file in your project directory:

 ```
 allprojects {
-    // Apply common project nbse but exclude submodule, it has its own build.gradle if (!path.startsWith(":openremote")) {
+    // Apply common project build script but exclude submodule, it has its own build.gradle if (!path.startsWith(":openremote")) {
         apply from: "${project(":openremote").projectDir}/project.gradle"
     }